centminmod/validate-emails/readme.md

 Updated: May 14, 2024
   - add [Bounceless](https://centminmod.com/bounceless) API support.
 Will update below table after I have done some tests.

 Table also takes into account API rate limits besides my single and 15 email address sample tests.
+For example, if CaptainVerify takes 20+ seconds to verify a single email address and MyEmailVerifier takes 2-3 seconds, then the higher rate limit per min of CaptainVerify wouldn't matter as CaptainVerify would only be able to handle 3 emails/min versus MyEmailVerifier 20-30 emails/min.

 | Provider Rank For API Speed      | emails/sec | emails/min |
 |----------|--------------|-------------|